Omaha CSO

 RATEPAYER ASSISTANCE

-Ratepayer assistance is provided to low-income households who qualify for LIHEAP and additionally through a 2020 federal Coronavirus Aid, Relief, and Economic Security (CARES) Act contribution.
-From January through December 2022, over $5,176,000 has been provided in assistance; for a total of $19,523,000 from inception.
+Ratepayer assistance is provided to low-income households who qualify for Nebraska's Low-Income Energy Assistance Program (LIHEAP) and through a 2020 federal Coronavirus Aid, Relief, and Economic Security (CARES) Act contribution.
+More than $21.1 million in ratepayer assistance has been provided to low-income households.

 For information about the sewer use fee assistance program call (402) 444-3908.
-To apply for Nebraska LIHEAP, which qualifies you for sewer use fee assistance, call (402) 595-1258

 Schedule